legendsovermyths/beyondbig-o/_posts/2025-08-20-string-search-steroids-fuzzy-matching.md

 ## Wait, There's a Problem

-Now here's the thing about tries: they're absolutely brilliant for checking if a word exists in a dictionary.
+Now here's the thing about tries: they're absolutely amazing for checking if a word exists in a dictionary.
 Got a word?
 Walk down the trie, hit an end marker, boom - it's there.
 Beautiful.

 But our problem is different.
 We're not asking "does this word exist?"
 We're asking "does our billion-character DNA sequence contain any of these 10,000 patterns?"
-And that's where tries get... awkward.
+And that's where tries get... problematic.

 Let me walk you through what actually happens when you use a basic trie for text searching.
 Say we've got DNA sequences "ATCGA" and "TCGAT" in our dictionary, and we're searching through the text "ATCGC".